Monster Shocks, Gamma-Ray Bursts, and Black Hole Quasi-normal Modes from Neutron-star Collapse: Results

-{\it Collapse and wave launching.} The collapsing star quickly forms a black hole with horizon radius $R_h\approx 2.5\,{\rm km}$ and the ergosphere around it.
+The collapsing star quickly forms a black hole with the apparent horizon radius $R_h\approx 2.5\,{\rm km}$ and the ergosphere around it.
 Effectively, the magnetospheric footprints on the star are quickly pulled in from $R_\star$ to $R_h$, and the star's magnetic flux $\Psi$ is now threading the smaller sphere of radius $R_h$.
 As a result, a strong quasi-monopolar magnetic field $B\sim \Psi/r^2$ is created in the radial zone $R_h<r<R_\star$.
 This inner zone with the amplified magnetic pressure launches a compressive wave into the surrounding magnetosphere, which propagates with nearly speed of light, $v_{\rm wave}/c \approx 1-\sigma_{\rm bg}^{-1}$.

 The compressive MHD waves (known as ``fast magnetosonic modes'') have electric field $\bE\parallel \bk\times\bBbg$ where $\bk$ is the (approximately radial) wavevector and $\bBbg$ is the initial background dipole magnetic field.
 So, the wave has a toroidal electric field $E^\phi$.
 The launched wave of $E^\phi$ continues to propagate outward for the rest of the simulation; its snapshot is shown in Figure~\ref{fig:Ephi} at a late time $t=0.67$\,ms (as measured by a distant observer), near the end of the simulation.
 The magnetic field ahead of the wave is the dipole $\bBbg$, and the magnetic field behind the wave is close to the split monopole configuration.
 The wave dynamics at radii $r\gg R_h$ can be approximately described neglecting general-relativistic corrections.